Hillyard On The Internet

 The r.s.f.c. regulars were obviously used to Hillyard showing up using many different names and accounts in an attempt to make it look as though somebody agreed with him, and to make cowardly attacks using anonymous addresses.
 In June 1996 they caught him forging a post and called him on it publicly.
 In fact, he'd posted an ad for his web site without changing the settings in his newsreader back to his own name!
 It obviously wasn't an isolated incident—in fact, they often made jokes about his belief that he was fooling anyone with his various aliases.

 - Truly horrible quoting practices.

 Yes, I know this seems petty.
-But if you'd seen so many of Hillyard's posts and emails from some many of his personas as I and others have, it would grate on your nerves as well--and it is one of the characteristics that appears no matter what name he's using.
+But if you'd seen as many of Hillyard's posts and emails from as many of his personas as I and others have, it would grate on your nerves as well—and it is one of the characteristics that appears no matter what name he's using.
 I'm not the only person it annoyed:

 - Characteristic misspellings, phrases, etc.